dotb/pakcatt/README.md

 It's written in Kotlin and the Springboot framework, which makes it highly extensible and able to integrate into other web services.

-PakCatt is maintained by VK3LIT and VK2VRO.
+PakCatt is maintained by VK3LIT and VK2VRO, who also run an instance on 144.875MHz FM in the Melbourne area, Australia - Connect to VK3LIT-1.

 ## Features

 PakCatt is in its early days!
 Here are a few of the features it currently supports:

+- **An extensible app framework** for developing digital services over packet

+- **A Maildrop service** - you can send and receive mail!

+- **Beacon** - Beacon a custom message at a configured time interval

+- **Log of seen stations** - check out the `last` command

 - **Serial Interface** to hardware TNCs

 - **KISS implementation** for raw communication with a TNC

 - **AX.25 implementation**, or at least a good start of it ;-)

-- **A Maildrop service** - you can send and receive mail!

-- **An extensible app framework** for developing digital services over packet

 ## Build instructions
 You'll need: